frontimax/football-butler/README.md

     => response['areas']
     => [{"id"=>2000, "name"=>"Afghanistan", "countryCode"=>"AFG", "ensignUrl"=>nil, "parentAreaId"=>2014, "parentArea"=>"Asia"}, ... ]

-*If you request a single Object (e.g. "by_id") the Object is returned by football-data.org directly as a Hash (not in an Array)!*
+*If you request a single Object (e.g. "by_id") the Object is returned by football-data.org directly as a Hash (not in an Array)!
+Exception: Match.by_id returns Hash with Keys ["head2head", "match"]*

 #### Areas